TheresaLui/SelfHelpContent_v2/articles/microsoft.mcas/mcas-config-ac-access-session-policies.md

   cloudEnvironments="public"
 />

-# I’m having issues with access and session policies
+# I'm having issues with access and session policies

 Access and Session policies in Cloud App Security allow you to configure adaptive controls that are enforced in real time.